California Public Safety Power Shutoff Survival Guide

 That is why we have introduced our Energize California program.

 If you are one of the approximately 11 million Californians likely to be impacted by PSPS this fire season, SimpliPhi has created this Energize California guide as a resource to help you prepare, and ensure that you are able to keep the lights on, even when the utility turns them off.
-We are also offering discounted pricing on our safe, reliable emergency power solutions and connections to installation professionals throughout California.

 Understand Your Backup Power Options

-Diesel or gas generators are not the only emergency back-up power available and, when combined with SimpliPhi’s safe, indoor/outdoor battery powered generators (ExprESS & AccEES), precious and often scarce fuel can be preserved during prolonged power shutoffs.
+Diesel or gas generators are not the only emergency back-up power available and, when combined with SimpliPhi’s safe, indoor/outdoor battery powered generators (ExprESS & AccESS), precious and often scarce fuel can be preserved during prolonged power shutoffs.
 SimpliPhi’s residential, mobile and portable backup power storage solutions feature lithium ferro phosphate (LFP), offering significant advantages:

 - They are ready when you need them.
 SimpliPhi’s energy storage and emergency power solutions do not require annual maintenance and only lose <1% of charge on a monthly basis when not in use.